dmtaylor/costanza/README.md

 ## Usage
 Costanza has the following subcommands:
 - listen: listen to incoming Discord events & respond appropriately.
 This is the main mode of operation
+- register: registers the slash commands for the application.
 - roll: runs the dice roller using the positional arguments.
 This is useful for testing out changes to the parser on the command line
 - quote: prints a quote to stdout.
 This is useful for testing changes to quote retrieval.
 - cfg: loads configuration from environment.
 This is useful in debugging issues loading configuration.